Takeshi Kaneshiro: 2000 to 2010: Mainstream success

 Kaneshiro’s work, however, is more heavily concentrated in China, Hong Kong, and Taiwan.
 In 2005, he sang his way through Perhaps Love, the first modern musical to be produced in China.
 It was the first of many collaborations with Hong Kong-based director Peter Chan.
 In 2008 and 2009 he starred in Red Cliff, a high budget film by Hong Kong director John Woo.
 He has also played the romantic lead in Zhang Yimou's House of Flying Daggers, and starred alongside Jet Li and Andy Lau in The Warlords.
 He expressed excitement when he received the news that he would have an opportunity to work with Director Zhang Yimou.

-Kaneshiro has also become well known in the video game industry portraying the samurai warrior Samanosuke in Capcom's Onimusha.
+Kaneshiro has become well known in the video game industry portraying the samurai warrior Samanosuke in Capcom's Onimusha.
 In a June 2007 article on the film site Ain't It Cool News, it was revealed that Kaneshiro was going to be in the Onimusha film, reprising his role as Samanosuke and for a 2011 release, but that project was derailed.
 The producer Samuel Hadida had to delay the filming of Onimusha, which has resulted in the film's Japanese cast working on other film projects during the delay, and being unavailable to start filming.
 These factors were enough that French director Christophe Gans will now direct an adaptation of Leo Perutz's novel The Swedish Cavalier first, taking over the reins from Gilles Mimouni.
 Satomi Ishihara and Tsuyoshi Ihara remain attached to the project.

 In 2003, Kaneshiro was featured in Time magazine and was dubbed the Johnny Depp of the East Asian film industry.
 Moreover, Kaneshiro was interviewed by journalist Hugh Riminton for CNN in the network’s TalkAsia segment in 2006.

 2011 to present: Selective films

 In 2011, Kaneshiro appeared in the historical martial arts thriller Dragon, directed by Peter Chan.
 The film premiered at the 2011 Cannes Film Festival in the Midnight Screenings category.

-In 2017, Kaneshiro was the winner of the Best Leading Actor award at the second annual Golden Screen Awards.
-He won for his starring role in the romantic comedy This Is Not What I Expected, which was directed by Derek Hui and produced by Peter Chan.
+In 2017, Kaneshiro won the Best Leading Actor at the Golden Screen Awards for his role in the romantic comedy This Is Not What I Expected, directed by Derek Hui and produced by Peter Chan.

 Kaneshiro became a member of the Academy of Motion Picture Arts and Sciences in 2018.
 In that same year, he completed filming for Juno Mak's Sons of the Neon Night, with an ensemble cast that includes Tony Leung Ka Fai, Louis Koo, and Sean Lau.
-It was reported in 2020 that the release of this film will be postponed to 2021.
-The reasons given involved production issues, including budgeting and tensions between the director and cast.
-Kaneshiro will act as the spokesperson for the new Paradise 2M mobile multiplayer game launched in March 2021.
+The film was shelved until its release in 2025.